Christopher Ludwick: Baker General

 Ludwick had originally learned the baking trade in his native city of Giessen.
 In 1777, he was appointed by the Continental Congress to the position of baker general to the American Army.

 Christopher Ludwick was often invited to dine at George Washington's large dinner parties and frequently their conversations were in relation to the bread supplies for the Army.
 One of Ludwick's notable achievements was his prompt execution of General Washington's orders.
-Washington had defeated British Army Officer Charles Cornwallis at the Siege of Yorktown which ended on 19th October 1781.
+Washington had defeated British Army Officer Charles Cornwallis at the Siege of Yorktown which ended on 19 October 1781.
 After the surrender of Cornwallis, General Washington ordered that Ludwick be responsible for feeding his hungry men.
 Ludwick baked 6,000 pounds of bread in one day with the help of his loving and supportive wife, Catherine England Ludwick.
 They were able to provide much-needed nourishment to the soldiers of Washington after that particularly long battle.
 That is just one instance, but Ludwick was able to keep the war machine of General Washington running because of that very simple, but appreciated staple - Bread!
 Washington usually addressed Ludwick in the company as “My honest friend.”
 In 1785, Ludwick was given a certificate of good conduct by General Washington which was written in his own handwriting.
-Washington rrealizedthe importance of Ludwick's invaluable service to the Army.
+Washington realized the importance of Ludwick's invaluable service to the Army.

 Philanthropy

 Ludwick spent a good deal of his later life in service to others.
 If he discovered that there were those in need of a worthwhile charity to which he could lend his assistance, he did as much as he possibly could to contribute either with his time or money in aiding their circumstance.
 In 1793, the city of Philadelphia was hit hard by the yellow fever epidemic.
 Ludwick worked tirelessly at baking bread, gratuitously, to feed those who were sick or destitute.

 Upon his death in 1801 at the age of 81, Ludwick bequeathed $13,000 ($6,000,000 today) to fund a charitable trust “for the schooling and education gratis, of poor children of all denominations, in the city and liberties of Philadelphia, without exception to the country, extraction, or religious principles of their parents or friends.”
 Based in Bryn Mawr, the Christopher Ludwick Foundation remains active in its mission to the present day.
 He is buried in the cemetery of St. Michael's Lutheran Church.

-His charitable donations were primarily awarded to several different organisations in the city of Philadelphia.
-Organisations such as the immigrant aid society Deutsche Gesellschaft von Pennsylvanien, the University of Pennsylvania, and two church charities for poor children received money from the Christopher Ludwick estate.
+His charitable donations were primarily awarded to several different organizations in the city of Philadelphia.
+Organizations such as the immigrant aid society Deutsche Gesellschaft von Pennsylvanien, the University of Pennsylvania, and two church charities for poor children received money from the Christopher Ludwick estate.
 The remainder of the estate in the amount of £3,000 was given to create a free school.
-In 1872, that school was named in his honor as the Ludwick Institute.
+In 1872, that school was named in his honour as the Ludwick Institute.